 Introduction: Why accessibility is crucial

-Accessible websites reach more users, rank better in search engines, and demonstrate social responsibility.
+Accessible websites reach more users, rank better in search engines and demonstrate social responsibility.
 An investment with a measurable ROI.

 Table of Contents